apache/directory-fortress-core/README.txt

 NOTE: The Fortress pom.xml may run without connection to Internet iff:
 - The binary dependencies are already present in local maven repo.

-a. set JAVA_HOME per target machine
+a. set java and maven home on machine

-for example:
-# export JAVA_HOME=/opt/jdk1.7.0_10

-b. set M2_HOME per target machine:

-for example:
-# export M2_HOME=/usr/share/maven

-c. from the FORTRESS_HOME root folder, enter the following command:
+b. from the FORTRESS_HOME root folder, enter the following command:

-# $M2_HOME/bin/mvn install -DskipTests
+# mvn install -DskipTests

 d. from the FORTRESS_HOME root folder, enter the following command:

-# $M2_HOME/bin/mvn javadoc:javadoc
+# mvn javadoc:javadoc

 install notes: